camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-options.md

 The `label` parameter should be a `string`.

-If a label is provided, the `value` parameter can be any non-nullish type.
-Otherwise, it is restricted to types `string`, `number` and `boolean`.
+If a label is provided, the `value` parameter can be any non-null type.
+Otherwise, it is restricted to types `string`, `number`, and `boolean`.